AnastasiaYiChen/AddressBook/README.md

 -  when run “ npm i angularfire2  ”
 ---------------------------------------------------------------------------------

-Used solution below but doesn't works for me
+Used solution below but doesn't works for me, may works for you.

 Clearing the cache
 To clear a cache in npm, we need to run the npm cache clean --force command in our terminal.

-clean: It deletes the all data from your cache folder. npm cache clean --force npm cache verify delete all file under C:\Users\UserName\AppData\Roaming\npm-cache delete node.js reinstall the latest version 16.6.2  for x64
+clean: It deletes the all data from your cache folder.

+npm cache clean --force

+npm cache verify

+delete all file under C:\Users\UserName\AppData\Roaming\npm-cache

+delete node.js

+reinstall the latest version 16.6.2  for x64

 npm install -g @angular/cli

 ng new project

 num install

 npm i angularfire2